Ample groupoids, topological full groups, algebraic K-theory spectra and infinite loop spaces: Introduction

 For the commutator subgroup, we always have $H_1(\bmD(G)) \cong \gekl{0}$. \end{introcor} Concrete examples where Corollary~\ref{introcor:Vanish} applies can be found in \S~\ref{ss:Examples}.
 In particular, we construct continuum many pairwise non-isomorphic infinite simple groups which are all integrally acyclic (see Remark~\ref{rem:ManyAcyclic}).
 In low degrees, we obtain the following exact sequence. \begin{introcor}[see Corollary~\ref{cor:AHConj}] Let $G$ be an ample groupoid, with locally compact Hausdorff unit space without isolated points.
 Assume that $G$ is minimal and has comparison.
 Then there is an exact sequence

 The maps $\eta$ and $\zeta$ coincide with the ones in \cite[\S~2.3]{Mat16} and \cite[\S~7]{Nek19}.

 In particular, Matui's AH-conjecture is true for ample groupoids $G$ which are minimal, have comparison and whose unit spaces are locally compact Hausdorff without isolated points. \end{introcor} Note that this in particular verifies Matui's AH-conjecture for all purely infinite minimal ample groupoids, which was not known before.
-Our result also verifies the AH-conjecture for all almost finite minimal ample groupoids whose unit spaces are locally compact Hausdorff without isolated points.
+Our result also verifies the AH-conjecture for all minimal ample groupoids which are $\sigma$-compact, Hausdorff and almost finite, and whose unit spaces are compact without isolated points.
 Previously, this was only known under the additional assumption of principality \cite{Mat12}.
-Our results also lead to several concrete new homology computations.
+Our results also lead to several new concrete homology computations.
 For instance, if $G$ is the transformation groupoid of a Cantor minimal $\Zz$-system, then the commutator subgroup $\bmD(G)$ of $\bmF(G)$ is always rationally acyclic.
 In particular, this covers the class of infinite simple amenable groups found in \cite{JM}.
 Moreover, we obtain that all Brin-Higman-Thompson groups $nV_{k,r}$ are rationally acyclic, and that $nV_{2,r}$ is integrally acyclic for all $n$ and $r$ (this is the case $k=2$).
 We also obtain concrete computations of rational group homology for topological full groups of certain tiling groupoids, graph groupoids and groupoids attached to self-similar actions such as Katsura-Exel-Pardo groupoids.
 Moreover, we compute rational group homology for classes of Thompson-like groups introduced by Stein in \cite{Ste92}, including irrational slope versions of Thompson's group $V$.
 The reader may consult \S~\ref{ss:Examples} for results concerning homology for concrete example classes of topological full groups.